gwc-summer-newark-nj/alexa_skill/ex/model.md

 # Creating an Interaction Model

 ## Overview
+For this exercise, we are going to create an interaction model.
 An interaction model defines how a user interacts with your skill.
-This is called a `voice interface`.
+You can think of this as the `voice interface`.
 To define the voice interface, you map users' *spoken input* to the *intents* your lambda function can handle.

 To define the interaction model, you supply the following inputs:

+* **Invocation name**: a name that identifies the skill.
+The user includes this name when initiating a conversation with your skill.
-* Intents : An intent represents an action that fulfills a user's spoken request.
+* **Intents**: An intent represents an action that fulfills a user's spoken request.
 Intents can optionally have arguments called slots.
-* Sample utterances : A set of likely spoken phrases mapped to the intents.
+* **Sample utterances**: A set of likely spoken phrases mapped to the intents.
 This should include as many representative phrases as possible.